Understanding the VRIO Framework of Analysis

-Remember that a resource or a capability can pertain to any tangible or intangible thing that an organization uses as an in integral part of its day-to-day operation.
-This can pertain to its financial resources and workforce, or to its financial and human resource management competencies.
+Remember that a resource or a capability can pertain to a tangible or intangible element, component, or possession that a business and even nonprofit organization uses as an in integral part of its day-to-day operation and to produce value to its customers.
+This can pertain to its financial resources and workforce or to its financial strategy and human resource management competencies.

 Some might argue for a clear distinction between a resource and capability.
-To some extent, this is true.
+This is true to a certain extent.
 A resource can be considered as those tangible or intangible things used by an organization to implement its strategies or go about its daily operation.
 On the other hand, a capability can be considered as the ability of an organization to effectively used its resources.

 Applying the VRIO Framework for Business Analysis

-Using the VRIO framework is relatively easy because it primarily involves answering a set of questions to determine the competitive potential of a particular resource and/or capability.
-Take note of the following:
+Using the VRIO Framework for analyzing an organization is relatively easy because it primarily involves answering a set of questions to determine the competitive potential of a particular resource and/or capability.
+Below are the questions:

 1. The question of value: Does the resource or capability of the organization enables it to exploit an opportunity and/or neutralize a threat in the market or environment?